hanishkvc/prgs-health-covid19-analtoolkit/README.md

 #### Other arguments

+--test_mixmatch : allows one to test/compare different data operations

 --no_scalediff : Dont scale the diff data used in plotxy inset.

 --scalediff : scale the diff data used in plotxy inset.